Many of our sessions will include practical case studies with farmers and growers sharing experiences. Our current speakers include:

 Jeff Lowenfels is a weekly columnist for the Anchorage Daily News.
 He is the founder of Plant a Row for The Hungry, a program that has created over 14 million meals to feed the hungry.
 A popular national garden writer and leading proponent of gardening using the concepts of the soil food web, Jeff is the former president of the Garden Writers of America and was made a GWA Fellow in 1999.
 In 2005, he was inducted into the GWA Hall of Fame.
 He lives in Anchorage, Alaska.

-Elizabeth is over-excited about soils and is currently a lecturer in the School of Agriculture Food and Rural Development at Newcastle University.
+Dr Elizabeth Stockdale is over-excited about soils and is currently a lecturer in the School of Agriculture Food and Rural Development at Newcastle University.
 She has been involved in a wide range of research projects connected with the study of nutrient cycling in soils and with the environmental impact of farming systems.
 She also maintains a strong link to organic farming and has carried out research into nutrient cycling (N, P, K) in organic farming systems.

-Robin is employed by SRUC as a Research Agronomist, with a remit to develop sustainable production systems for crops.
+Dr Robin Walker is employed by SRUC as a Research Agronomist, with a remit to develop sustainable production systems for crops.
 Robin has an interest in both organic and non-organic systems, with a desire to develop these systems to deliver benefits not only to the farmer, but to the wider environment.
 One of his major roles is the management and development of the long-term organic rotation trial at SAC Aberdeen which has been running since 1991.
 He has a particular interest in crop / soil nutrient dynamics, which stems from my PhD investigating crop growth and N use in reduced input conditions.
 Recent work has concentrated on the development of systems incorporating legumes into rotations either through undersowing, or as component of an intercrop.